 The Business Visa is not a substitute for an Employment Visa.
 Foreign nationals working in India, even temporarily, must hold the correct employment authorization.

-How to Apply for a Work Permit in India?
-(A Step-by-Step Process)
+How to Apply for a Work Permit in India: 5-Step Process

 Applying for a work permit in India involves a structured end-to-end process, from gathering documents to post-arrival compliance.
 Both the employer and employee have defined responsibilities at each stage.